Breen (Star Trek): Technology and equipment

-Breen privateers attacked Free Haven, a Bajoran colony, in "To the Death", a 1996 fourth season Deep Space Nine episode.

-A Breen appeared on Star Trek: Voyager as a hologram enhanced by the Hirogen, in the seventh-season episode "Flesh and Blood".

-The Breen function as a common recurring enemy for the Federation and the Klingon Empire in Star Trek: Online.

-A Breen is one of the main characters in Star Trek: Renegades, a fan film posted to YouTube.

-The Breen occupy the depopulated planet Brekka and attack the U.S.S.
-Cerritos in "Trusted Sources", a 2022 third season Lower Decks episode.

 Reception

-In June 2014, Charlie Jane Anders, writing for io9, ranked the Breen as the tenth least threatening villains of Star Trek, calling them "one of the bigger letdowns of Star Trek."
+In June 2014, Charlie Jane Anders, writing for io9, ranked the Breen as the tenth least threatening villains of Star Trek, calling them "one of the bigger letdowns of Star Trek".
 Anders cited how the race was built up as a supposedly formidable race, with an energy-dampening weapon that disabled enemy ships, only for the Federation to quickly devise a countermeasure to it, after which the Breen's status as opponents faded.